arplaboratory/RotorTM/README.md

 ```
 ## Citation
-If you publish a paper with our simulator, we hope that you can kindly cite our paper:
+If you publish a paper with our simulator, please cite our paper:
 ```
 @article{rotortm2022,
   doi = {10.48550/ARXIV.2205.05140},